 The Uniform of the Day (UOD) shall be worn from 0700-1630 when outside of berthing.
-UOD will either be Khaki Coveralls/ Uniform, Two Piece Khaki Uniform, Working Coveralls Uniform, Overalls with Navy-Blue Long-Sleeved Shirt Uniform, the Tropical Uniform, or Salt and Peppers Uniform.
-All uniform and grooming standards are applicable during the entire TSGB Summer Sea Term as per the 2023/24 Cal Maritime Cadet Handbook.
+UOD will either be Khaki Coveralls, Two Piece Khaki Uniform, Working Coveralls Uniform, Overalls with Navy-Blue Long-Sleeved Shirt Uniform, the Tropical Uniform (when authorized), or Salt and Peppers Uniform.
+All uniform and grooming standards are applicable during the entire TSGB Summer Sea Term as per the 2024/25 Cadet Rules and Regulations.
 Uniform of the Day is announced via the Plan of the Day.

-Grooming standards shall follow campus grooming standards (see 23-24 Cadet Handbook and Cal Maritime Policy SA-01-003 Update on Uniform and Grooming for details).
+Grooming standards shall follow campus grooming standards (see 24-25 Cadet Rules and Regulations).
 For safety reasons, no exceptions shall be granted for grooming standards.

-- Facial hair cannot interfere with the proper fit of a respirator. - Long hair must be pulled back and secured in a bun or braid not to exceed 3 inches below the bottom of the collar - Long hair must not prevent the proper wear of a hard hat - Jewelry must remain secured underneath the uniform (necklaces) and only stud earrings are authorized.
-Guidelines for earrings as per the 2023-2024 Cadet Handbook.
+- Facial hair cannot interfere with the proper fit of a respirator. - Long hair must be pulled back and secured in a bun or braid not to exceed 3 inches below the bottom of the collar - Long hair must not prevent the proper wear of a hard hat

+• Jewelry must remain secured underneath the uniform (necklaces) and only stud earrings are authorized.
+Guidelines for earrings as per the 2024/25 Cadet Rules and Regulations.